-Based on the sale by us in this Rights Offering of a maximum of Units at the Subscription Price of \$ per Unit (assuming no exercise of the Warrants), taking into account the-for-one stock split of our common stock effective on , when we became and after deducting estimated offering expenses and dealer-manager fees and expenses payable by us, our pro forma net tangible book value as of December 31, 2018 would have been approximately \$ million, or \$ per share.
-This represents an immediate increase in pro forma net tangible book value to existing stockholders of \$ per share and an immediate dilution to purchasers in the Rights Offering of \$ per share.
-The following table illustrates this per-share dilution:
+Based on the sale by us in this Rights Offering of a maximum of 8,000 Units at the Subscription Price of \$1,000 per Unit (assuming no exercise of the Warrants), taking into account the one-for-ten reverse stock split of our common stock effective on May 8, 2019, and after deducting estimated offering expenses and dealer-manager fees and expenses payable by us, our pro forma net tangible book value as of December 31, 2018 would have been approximately \$9.6 million, or \$2.09 per share of our common stock.
+This represents an immediate increase in pro forma net tangible book value to existing stockholders of \$1.04 per share of our common stock and an immediate dilution to purchasers in the Rights Offering of \$1.91 per share of our common stock.
+The following table illustrates this per-share of our common stock dilution:

-Subscription Price \$ Net tangible book value per share as of December 31, 2018 \$ 0.11 Increase in net tangible book value per share attributable to Rights Offering \$ Pro forma net tangible book value per share as of December 31, 2018, after giving effect to Rights Offering \$ Dilution in net tangible book value per share to purchasers in the Rights Offering \$
+Conversion price underlying Preferred Stock \$ 4.00 Net tangible book value per share as of December 31, 2018 \$ 1.05 Increase in net tangible book value per share attributable to Rights Offering \$ 1.04 Pro forma net tangible book value per share as of December 31, 2018, after giving effect to Rights Offering \$ 2.09 Dilution in net tangible book value per share to purchasers in the Rights Offering \$ 1.91